lucyb/photo_import/README.md

 ## How does it work?

-You'll need python3, imghdr, click and gexiv2.
+You'll need python3, click and gexiv2.
 Then just run it with the source and destination directories as arguments

 Example: python photo_import.py /media/sdcard0 ~/MyPhotos